 sort | Field to sort by, prefix - for descending | ?sort=-createdAt |

-Filtering example — published posts, newest first, page 2:
+Filtering example — published posts, newest first, price strictly greater than 10 and strictly less than 50 (exclusive bounds):

 Update a document